htdebeer/paru/index.md

 require "paru/filter"

 Paru::Filter.run do
-  metadata.delete "pandoc" if metadata.has_key? "pandoc"
+    metadata.delete "pandoc" if metadata.has? "pandoc"
 end
 ```